-When the French and Indian War broke out in 1754, Benjamin Franklin published a cartoon that urged the colonies to unite.
+When the French and Indian War broke out in 1754, Benjamin Franklin designed a forerunner to the earliest American flag.
+Franklin's design urged colonists to unite.

 Ten years later, Franklin's design took on a more powerful meaning when the colonies - from New Hampshire to Georgia - united to resist tyranny.